 In 1996, he became a member of the Party Standing Committee of theprefecture-level city ofJinhua and the Party secretary of the city ofcounty-level city ofYongkang (which is part of Jinhua).[3]
 In 1998, he was reappointed as the deputy director of the Zhejiang Provincial Government's General Office.
 In 2000, he became the director and party secretary of the Zhejiang Provincial Government's Bureau of Administration for Industry and Commerce.[3]

 In 2002, he was appointed as the party secretary of the prefecture-level city ofWenzhou.
 By then he was only 43, and was the youngest party secretary of Wenzhou in history.[7]
 During his tenure in Wenzhou, he supported the development of private businesses in the city.
 He also gave support to light industry, aiming to create an "international light industry city".[8]
 In 2004, Li became the secretary-general ofZhejiang Provincial Party Committee and earned a seat on itsStanding Committee in the next year, serving under then Zhejiang's party secretary,Xi Jinping, in charge of administration and coordination.[9]
 During this time, he became close to Xi, eventually being regarded as a close ally of him.[10]
+Li was credited with helping draft and clarify Xi'sDouble Eight Strategy, which listed eight comparative advantages of Zhejiang and eight corresponding actions to improve the province.[11]

+According toGuangming Daily in 2015, during his tenure in Zhejiang Li told a professor atZhejiang University that the province's local government needed an "independent think-tank like theRAND Corporation" to evaluate its performance, saying that it was "very difficult" for official organizations and officials to give objective analysis and criticize their superiors.[12]
+This led the professor to establish a non-governmental group of experts in 2009, with Li as its honorary director.[12]
 In February 2011, he became the Political and Legal Affairs Secretary of Zhejiang province, and several months later was madedeputy party secretary.[2]

-According toGuangming Daily in 2015, during his tenure in Zhejiang Li told a professor atZhejiang University that the province's local government needed an "independent think-tank like theRAND Corporation" to evaluate its performance, saying that it was "very difficult" for official organizations and officials to give objective analysis and criticize their superiors.[11]
-This led the professor to establish a non-governmental group of experts in 2009, with Li as its honorary director.[11]

-After the18th CCP National Congress, he became an alternate member of the CCP Central Committee.
-On December 21, 2012, he became the actinggovernor of Zhejiang, succeedingXia Baolong who was promoted to the provincial party secretary, and was officially elected as governor by theZhejiang Provincial People's Congress on January 30, 2013.[9][12]
-During his tenure in Zhejiang, he asked the non-governmental group of experts to write reports on his performance that "tell the truth", and later paid them a visit for a face-to-face feedback after feeling their first reports weren't critical enough.[11]
-Li also pursued reforms to the administrative review and approval system in Zhejiang.[13]
+After the18th CCP National Congress, he became an alternate of the CCP Central Committee.
+On December 21, 2012, he became the actinggovernor of Zhejiang, succeedingXia Baolong who was promoted to the provincial party secretary, and was officially elected as governor by theZhejiang Provincial People's Congress on January 30, 2013.[9][13]
+During his tenure in Zhejiang, he asked the non-governmental group of experts to write reports on his performance that "tell the truth", and later paid them a visit for a face-to-face feedback after feeling their first reports weren't critical enough.[12]
+Li also pursued reforms to the administrative review and approval system in Zhejiang.[14]

 In 2014, when Zhejiang was preparing to hold an international internet conference, Li proposed that the host city turn into a pilot zone for unblocking China's strict internet controls for Western firms, an idea that was ultimately not approved by the central leadership.[15]
 He also started a project to create "characteristic towns", small towns focused on one type of business that have a pro-business climate and good physical environments.
 These included "Dream Town" for tech entrepreneurs and "Chocolate Town" for chocolate producers, both located in Zhejiang.
 This project was endorsed and spread to rest of China by Xi.[15]The Economist reported in 2023 that "many such towns became speculative hotspots for housing developers, and the kinds of businesses they were supposed to cultivate sometimes failed to take off".[12]